 - The Wall Museum

-Note: If you’re looking for an offbeat tourist destination near Berlin, I can suggest you the town of Ruegen.
+Note: If you’re looking for an offbeat tourist destination near Berlin, I can suggest the town of Ruegen.
 Read more about it here: Ruegen Travel Guide.

-Visit The Central Train Station (Hauptbahnhof): Unless you’ve already deposited your luggage at the airport, or are visiting the town during a flight layover and have nothing to carry, you’ve every reason to visit the central station in Berlin.
+Unless you’ve already deposited your luggage at the airport, or are visiting the town during a flight layover and have nothing to carry, you’ve every reason to visit the central station in Berlin.

 And even if you don’t have to use the locker, there are a couple of reasons to visit it anyway.
 One, it is at the central train station where your airport shuttle service drops/picks you up, from the town; and two, Berlin central train station is an attraction in itself.